Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Under Ministry for Connection and Mass Communications Order 54, dated May 2 2006, operators that hold substantial positions in publicly available networks and operators of universal services and natural telecoms monopolies must keep separate accounts for:
+Under Ministry for Digital Development, Connection and Mass Communications Order 54, dated May 2 2006, operators that hold substantial positions in publicly available networks and operators of universal services and natural telecoms monopolies must keep separate accounts for:

 - different types of activity;